chinchalinchin/mastodon-agent/README.rst

 Mastodon Bot
 ============

 This directory contains source files and documentation for a Mastodon bot running on AWS Lamdba.
-The bot authenticates to the Mastodon server deployed on an AWS EC2 via a load balancer, both residing separate subnets of the AGN account's VPC.
-The Mastodon instance is hosted at,

-The bot is built through a Docker image of the Lambda function and then deployed with Terraform onto AWS.
-The bot templates context and uses Google's ``generativeai`` library to generate "*toots*" that are posted to the Mastodon API via the ``Mastodon.py`` library any time it is called.
-Its specifications are given in more detail below.
+The bot can be built with the ``Dockerfile`` in the project root and then deployed onto AWS.
+The bot templates prompts and uses Google's ``generativeai`` library to generate "*toots*" that are posted to the Mastodon API via the ``Mastodon.py`` library.
+Specifications are given in more detail below.

 Quickstart
 ==========